harshsethi07/Calender-app/README.md

 # Utilities of the App

-  1.Checks if a year is leap year.
+  1.Checks if a year is leap year.<br/>
   2.Prints Calender for a month.
   3.Prints calender for a year.